meks77/quarkus-axonframework-extension/README.md

 To configure the token store using the config key `quarkus.axon.eventhandling.default-streaming-processor.tokenstore.type`.

 Please read [the config documenation](docs/modules/ROOT/pages/index.adoc) for more details how to configure.

+### Other Features

+#### Metrics

+Metrics are automatically enabled, as soon as the quarkus metrics extension(micrometer) is activated.

+You can disable the metrics and configure tags are used.